mankinchi/branches-manager/readme.md

     * useHttps: boolean - whether your server is running through HTTP or https
     * appHost: string - your server app host (without the protocol and port)
     * appPort: string or null - if you leave it empty, default port for HTTP is 80, HTTPS is 443
     * email: string - your account on the server
     * password: string - your password on the server
+* Default value if you are trying out the demo server
+	* serverName: the server name (make sure you add it on the server first)
+    * useHttps: `true`
+    * appHost: `"branches-manager.herokuapp.com"`
+    * appPort: `leave empty`
+    * email: string - your account on the server
+    * password: string - your password on the server
 * Add the `branches-manager.config.json` to `.gitignore` to prevent publishing credentials.